dometdemont/DO288-apps/nodejs-helloworld/README.md

     - recommended: 255.255.255.224: width: 5, 8 networks, 32 nodes
 - portgroup: VMware specific; unused on OpenStack

+### OpenShiftNodes
+OpenShift 4.x clusters definitions
+- Name : name of the OpenShift instance to deploy
+- Domain: domain name of the OpenShift instance to deploy; default: localdomain
+- OSenv: name of the file providing the OpenStack environment.
+Retrieved from the OpenStack GUI: Project/API access By default, this file prompts the user for his password; to make the deployment unattended, replace the prompt with the actual password in the variable OS_PASSWORD
+      Mandatory additional variables:
+      - OS_CACERT: path to a file providing a specific cacert in case the SSL cert is signed by an unknown CA Extensions supported as additional variables:
+      - Proxy URLs for OpenShift cluster OPENSHIFT_HTTP_PROXY
+      OPENSHIFT_HTTPS_PROXY
+      OPENSHIFT_NO_PROXY
+      - name of the ssh key pair defined in the OpenStack project, pushed to the OpenShift nodes for remote access (useful to connect to openshift nodes)
+      OS_SSH_KEY_PAIR
+- ext-net: name of the external network in the OpenStack infrastructure to connect this instance to; default: ext-net
+- ext-dns: external domain name server; default 8.8.8.8
+- Masters: number of masters: default 3
+- Workers: number of workers : default 3
+- etc-hosts: boolean enabling /etc/hosts update (requires sudo privilege)
+- Flavor: shortcut defining the resources allocated for these nodes; mapping to the actual flavor for the target infrastructure is based on the Flavors section

+All OpenShift clusters are deployed using the RedHat secret provided in the Misc section mandatory entry: rhel_pullsecret

 ### Nodes
 Nodes and roles definition and assignment
 - MGMT fqdn: The domain name used in fqdn should be consistent with the infrastructure settings: on OpenStack, the domain is typically: localdomain